 - Lots of deep pockets for things like snacks, your phone, etc

 Another great thing is that these pants are usually thin material.
 Thin material is breezy and comfortable, and it can be quick-dry when it’s raining.

 We recommend pants with stretchier material and zip-off legs.
 These are the best ones we have found and are great for hiking.

 You can find these types of pants at any retail store specializing in outdoors or athletics.

 Read Next: Check out our buyer’s guide on the best hiking pants.

 5) Trekking Poles

-Another one of our ten essentials of hiking is trekking poles.
+Another one of our ten essentials for hiking is trekking poles.
 In the past, we never used hiking poles and now that we do, we wish we got them earlier.

 Trekking poles help support your knees and ankles on steep hills.
 They also help with balance and can give you that extra charge up or down the steep sections.